revbayes/revbayes.github.io/tutorials/chromo/index.md

     monitors[2] = mnJointConditionalAncestralState(filename="output/ChromoSSE_anc_states.log", printgen=10, tree=phylogeny, cdbdp=chromo_bdp, withStartStates=true, type="NaturalNumbers")

-And that’s it!
+And that's it!
 The results can be plotted using the same R script demonstrated before to plot the cladogenetic ChromEvol analysis.

 Version dated: